martinisoft/funnies/README.md

 Any issues can be reported to the [Github Issues Tracker](https://github.com/martinisoft/funnies/issues)

-Generally, the master branch won't be too far ahead of staging and is where you should start with patches.
-Here's the process:
+Any contributions or stories you'd like to complete should be done off the master branch.
+Both staging *and* production deploy from staging with topic branches merging back into master.

 * Fork this repo
 * Make your changes